-The exam will focus on the material that we have discussed in lecture from the beginning of the session through the material on linked lists and linked list traversals.
+The exam will focus on the material that we have discussed in lecture from the beginning of the semester through the material on Sorting and Algorithm Analysis.

-Remember that you can access all of the relevant lecture materials in the post week Notes weekly folders of the Lectures section of our Blackboard site.
+Remember that you can access all of the relevant lecture materials in the corresponding weekly folders on our class Blackboard site.

-You must bring your BU ID or another photo ID (e.g., a passport or driver’s license) to the exam, so that we can check it at the start of the exam.
+You must bring your BU ID to the exam, so that we can check it when you turn in your exam.

 We reserve the right to conduct a separate one-on-one oral examination with any student to verify the student’s understanding of the material.